Coronavirus: German evacuation flight lands in Frankfurt | DW | 01.02.2020

 Southeast Asia: Vietnam suspended all flights to and from China Saturday.
 Singapore barred arrivals and transit passengers from mainland China on Friday.

 East Asia: China's northern neighbor Mongolia implemented a ban on arrivals from China on Saturday.
-South Korea has chartered two flights evacuating hundreds of its citizens out of the Wuhan region.
+South Korea has chartered two flights evacuating hundreds of its citizens from the Wuhan region.

-Japan on Saturday barred entry of Chinese citizens holding passports issued by Hubei province.
+Japan on Saturday barred entry to Chinese citizens holding passports issued by Hubei province.
 Tokyo evacuated over 200 Japanese citizens from Wuhan Thursday.

 China: Over the past two weeks, China has locked down the city of Wuhan and quarantined other cities in much of Hubei province.
 The transport lockdown affects an estimated 50 million people in the region.